Telephone numbers in Norway

 Telephone numbers in Norway have the country code "+47" and up to the first 2 digits of the phone number will indicate its geographic area.
 Emergency services are 3 digits long and start with the number "1".
 Mobile numbers vary in length, either 8 digits or 12 digits.

-Historical numbering plan pre-1992
+Historical numbering plan pre-1993

-Before 1992, telephone numbers would consist of a 2 or 3-digit area code, and a 5 or 6-digit subscriber number.
-Example: (067) 85 000 and (04) 66 00 00.
+Before 1993, telephone numbers would consist either of a two-digit area code and a six-digit subscriber number in cities and large towns, for example, (02) 412702 in Oslo, or a three-digit area code and a five-digit subscriber number in smaller towns, for example, (034) 83000 in Larvik.

-In that year, a closed telephone numbering plan was adopted, with eight-digit telephone numbers incorporating the area code and full number dialling for local and national calls.
+On 28 January 1993, a closed telephone numbering plan was adopted, with eight-digit telephone numbers incorporating the area code and full number dialling for local and national calls, with Oslo numbers prefixed with the digits '22'.
 Service numbers were to be three digits long, Directory numbers four digits and some companies were allocated five-digit numbers, ex.
 07575.

-GSM telephony was introduced in 1993, and those numbers always start with the digits '4' or '9'.
+GSM telephony was also introduced in 1993, and those numbers always start with the digits '4' or '9'.